marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       alt_link_2_title: ''
       alt_link_2_url: ''
     description: >-
-      This paper analyzes the equilibrium consequences of the change in the presentation mode of seminars in economics triggered by the COVID-19 pandemic.
+      This paper analyzes the consequences of the change in the presentation mode of seminars in economics triggered by the COVID-19 pandemic.
       Following the technology shock, the number of seminars held decreased by approximately 12 percent as seminars went from in person to online presentations.
 The composition of seminar speakers changed significantly.
       Three proxies of speakers’ quality suggest that leading top economists gained shares.
 The share of seminars held by women increased.
 The geography of knowledge dissemination shifted significantly as the distance between host and speaker institutions increased on average by 32 percent.
       The growing inequality in presentations among speakers is correlated with an increase in inequality in terms of citations.
 The results imply that working from home instead of travelling can decrease gender-specific inequality and increase inequality by productivity.
     headline: Working Papers
     link: >-
       https://drive.google.com/file/d/1Qmpu8fBApCZVYb5QjsF_ibvmqIFOMS4d/view?usp=sharing
     subtitle: 'October 2021, full paper coming soon'
-    title: 'Remote Talks: Changes to Economics Seminars during COVID-19'
+    title: 'Remote Talks: How ICT Changed Economics Seminars During COVID-19'
   - description: >-
       This paper shows that idiosyncratic shocks to individual firms can affect growth all over the world, even if shocked firms have no direct foreign